EduardoVernier/lps/marathon/analysis.md

 Before we move to the analysis of the results, let's take a look at the demographics of the population.

 Inside a marathon there are many simultaneous events.
 There are men and women's division, as well as 10 official divisons by age intervals.
-The main age group is the \[18, 39\] year old, after that there are 9 age groups each with 5 a year span, but for sake of conciseness, we'll divide athletes into 2 groups: young (belonging to the \[18, 39\] age bracket), and 40+, for the remaining.
+The main age group is the \[18, 39\] year old, after that there are 9 age groups each with a 5 year span.
+For the sake of conciseness, we'll divide athletes into 2 groups: *young* (belonging to the \[18, 39\] age bracket), and *40+*, for the remaining.

 ``` r
 demo <- df %>%